slamander/website/content/team/phd-student/index.md

 superuser: false

 # Role/position
-role: "Doctoral Research Assistant in Applied Quantitative Ecology"
+role: "Doctoral Student in Applied Quantitative Ecology"

 bio: "I'm a interested -- how can I apply!"